-McCarthy says she loves to see community service on applicants’ resumes, because it signals that they’re likely to be a good fit at the company: “If you share the same values as JetBlue, this is going to feel like coming home.”
+McCarthy says she loves to see community service on applicants’ resumes, because it signals that they embody the JetBlue core values and are likely to be a good fit at the company: “If you share the same values as JetBlue, this is going to feel like coming home.”

 This focus on finding people who will feel at home informs JetBlue’s interviewing process and continues into orientation sessions, where current employees explain the best aspects of certain roles, as well as the more challenging parts.

 “When we bring on our new crewmembers, a couple of us will say: Please bear in mind, this is an operation, it’s 24/7, you’re going to work weekends— and we’ll understand if you need to leave now.”

 Sometimes people do leave, says McCarthy.
 “And that’s fine — because we want to make sure we have people who are really committed to living the JetBlue mission and vision.”